 Remember: It is important to follow the same schedule every day and take all medications as directed.
 Please call your physician with any questions or concerns.

-If you have sinus problems, please call the Kennedy Sinus Surgery Coordinator at 856-218-4900 who can refer you to one of Kennedy's sinus specialists.
+If you have sinus problems, please call the Jefferson Sinus Surgery Coordinator at 856-218-4900 who can refer you to one of Jefferson's sinus specialists.

 540 Egg Harbor Road